Virtual Veronese by The National Gallery

 Virtual Veronese is a research and development (R&D) prototype funded by StoryFutures Academy for The National Gallery in 2019.
 Produced by Focal Point VR, the project aimed to enable StoryFutures Academy to better understand how immersive technologies can add depth of information, meaning and emotion to Gallery visitors’ experiences of paintings.
-For two weeks in the National Gallery, through a combination of VR and AR headsets (Oculus Quest and Magic Leap/Prism Mira), visitors were invited to experience Paolo Veronese’s painting The Consecration of Saint Nicholas as it would have been seen in its original chapel setting in 1562.
-Virtual Veronese is a prototype, allowing StoryFutures to collect audience feedback that informed future project development.
-Best categorised as a Wonder in Education in terms of immersive format, Virtual Veronese is a site-specific experience.
-The audience role is that of a passive observer, transforming visitors into a version of you during the chapel-set historical elements.
+For two weeks in the National Gallery, through a combination of VR and AR headsets (Oculus Quest and Magic Leap/Prism Mira), visitors were invited to experience Paolo Veronese’s painting The Consecration of Saint Nicholas as it would have been seen in its original chapel setting in 1562 Italy.
+Virtual Veronese is a prototype, allowing StoryFutures Academy to collect audience feedback that informed future project development.

 Research shows that VR and AR are not markedly different in terms of current sites of audience engagement: both technologies are most popular in the home amongst younger audiences, and both see a decline in this popularity at home with audiences over the age of 25.
 Both VR and AR are often most commonly consumed outside of the home amongst audiences over the age of 25.
 As of 2020, for example, between only 6% and 10% of VR consumption in the UK is said to take place in museums or galleries, at least amongst the 16-29 demographic.
 The fact that approximately 86% of all immersive activity across the various demographics is believed to be undertaken as a largely social activity is also not especially welcome news when attempting to promote an experience like Virtual Veronese.

-As such, our campaign aimed to engage younger audiences through relevant digital channels, doing so by repositioning the Virtual Veronese experience’s use of VR and AR technologies in terms of 'context effect'.
+As such, our R&D content aimed to engage younger audiences through digital channels, doing so by repositioning Virtual Veronese's use of VR and AR technologies in terms of 'context effect'.
 Context effect is an aspect of cognitive psychology that describes the influence of environmental factors on one's perception of a stimulus.
 Context affect is known to alter the perception of an artwork: for example, a piece of art presented in a museum setting is far more likely to be liked more and rated as more interesting than if it were presented in, say, a laboratory setting.
 Could this approach to context motivate non-art enthusiasts aged between 16-29 to attend an art exhibition at The National Gallery?

-This case study was informed by the Immersive Promotion Bible, funded by StoryFutures Academy, 2021.
+Disclaimer: This material was produced as an R&D project, and did not form part of a real marketing campaign.
+It was informed by the Immersive Promotion Bible, funded by StoryFutures Academy, 2021.

 Aim: To explore if promoting VR/AR as a form of ‘context effect' can encourage audiences with varying levels of familiarity and engagement with immersive technologies to attend an art exhibition at The National Gallery.